qgis/QGIS-Documentation/docs/server_manual/getting_started.rst

 On servers it is usually recommended not to install it, so you may use ``xvfb`` to have a virtual X environment.

-If you're running the Server in Desktop then there's no need to install xvfb.
+If you're running the Server in graphic/X11 environment then there is no need to install xvfb.
 More info at https://www.itopen.it/qgis-server-setup-notes/.

 To install the package: